entering into god's rest

 Esau is the example they were then given to show the consequence of a hard-heart.
 He deliberately gave up his inheritance, but then later thought that he would repent and get right with GOD.
 Howbeit, the door had closed and there was no repentance available, though he "sought it carefully with tears".
-The epistle was warning them that they could just not sin then repent, then sin then repent, then sin again and repent again as if they were on some endless carnival ride.
+The epistle was warning them that they could not sin and then just repent; then sin and then repent; then sin again and repent again as if they were on some endless carnival ride.
 Scripture assures us that repentance is available to everyone once, after that they were playing spiritual Russian Roulette.

 To "refuse him that speaketh" is to reject His words, His teaching.
 That too often is the result of a hard-heart, caused by the deceitfulness of sin.
 This is the exact message Paul writes of in EPHESIANS.